Baylor-SEII-Projects-Spring-2025/s25-pet-adoption-team-3/README.md

     ```bash
     export SPRING_PROFILES_ACTIVE=prod
     ```
-    depending on your use case.-
+    depending on your use case.

 - You may also set the environment variable in your IDE.
 For example, in IntelliJ, you can set it in the run configuration for the Spring Boot application.